jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 ready.”
 The words were hardly out of his mouth before a man appeared at the door of the room, a very fat and burly man, with a heavy stick in his hand.
 Miss Hunter

-### ADVENTURE XII.
-THE ADVENTURE OF THE COPPER BEECHES 198

 screamed and shrunk against the wall at the sight of him, but Sherlock Holmes sprang forward and confronted him.